Briquette: Paper briquettes

 Paper briquettes are the byproduct of a briquettor, which compresses shredded paper material into a small cylindrical form.
 Briquettors are often sold as add-on systems to existing disintegrator or rotary knife mill shredding systems.
 The NSA has a maximum particle size regulation for shredded paper material that is passed through a disintegrator or rotary knife mill, which typically does not exceed 1/8 inch square.
 This means that material exiting a disintegrator is the appropriate size for compression into paper briquettes, as opposed to strip-cut shredders which produce long sheets of paper.

 After being processed through the disintegrator, paper particles are typically passed through an air system to remove dust and unwanted magnetic materials before being sent into the briquettor.
 The air system may also be responsible for regulating moisture content in the waste particles, as briquetting works optimally within a certain range of moisture.
 Studies have shown that the optimal moisture percentage for shredded particles is 18% for paper and 22% for wheat straw.

 Environmental impact

 Briquetted paper has many notable benefits, many of which minimize the impact of the paper waste generated by a shredding system.
 Several manufactures claim up to 90% volume reduction of briquetted paper waste versus traditional shredding.
 Decreasing the volume of shredded waste allows it to be transported and stored more efficiently, reducing the cost and fuel required in the disposal process.

 In addition to the cost savings associated with reducing the volume of waste, paper briquettes are more useful in paper mills to create recycled paper than uncompressed shredded material.
 Compressed briquettes can also be used as a fuel for starting fires or as an insulating material.

 Safety

-Charcoal burners should not be used in enclosed environments to heat homes, as carbon monoxide poisoning can be fatal.
+Experts generally warn that charcoal burners are not to be used in enclosed environments to heat homes, due to the danger of carbon monoxide poisoning.